DeisDev/HardcorePlusPlus/README.md

-# HardcorePlusPlus
+# HardcorePlus+

-HardcorePlusPlus is a **server-side only** mod for Minecraft that raises the stakes of multiplayer hardcore worlds.
-When any player dies, the **entire world is deleted and a new one is automatically generated**—ensuring every death is truly game-changing!
+HardcorePlus+ is a **server-side only** mod for Minecraft that raises the stakes of multiplayer hardcore worlds.
+When any player dies, the **entire world is deleted and a new one is automatically generated**.
+The goal is for players to really think about their actions.

 ## Features